Close-up of a flowering amaranth plant with dark red seed heads and purple foliage.

 Now, let me be upfront: quail still need a high-protein base feed to stay healthy and productive.
 But you can absolutely supplement their diet with homegrown treats and nutrient-dense greens that lighten the feed bill, boost nutrition, and give your birds more variety.

-In this guide, I’ll walk you through the basics of growing your own quail feed—from what to plant and how to grow it, to safe-for-quail harvesting tips and real-world advice that’s worked on my Maine homestead.
+Let’s talk through what to grow and how to use it.
 Whether you’re in a hot southern climate or a short-season zone like mine, there’s something here for you.

 There are a few key reasons to start growing your own quail feed: